 - Slow Motion: The melee shot of Buffy decapitating an ubervamp while the others fight in the background.

-- Smells Sexy / The Nose Knows: Angel gets jealous when he picks up the distinct smell of Spike on Buffy.
+- Smells Sexy / The Nose Knows: Angel gets jealous when he picks up the Signature Scent of Spike on Buffy.

 Buffy: You vampires.
 Did anybody ever tell you the whole smelling people thing's a little gross?

 - Subverted when Buffy meets up with Spike later and he immediately starts snarking about Angel.
 Buffy says, "Let me guess, you smelt him."
 Spike responds that he also used his "enhanced vampire eyeballs to watch you kissing him."
 Busted!

 - Superman Stays out of Gotham: Angel lends only meager support in Buffy's final battle, despite evidence of The First Evil operating in Los Angeles (an assassin with a Bringer knife attempting to kill Faith in prison.)